 - Evolving Goals and Priorities: Your goals and priorities may evolve as you progress.
 Regularly reviewing your estate plan allows you to align it with your current objectives, such as charitable giving, providing for specific family members, or protecting assets for future generations.

-- Asset Portfolio Updates: As you acquire or sell assets, ensuring your estate plan reflects these changes is important.
+- Asset Portfolio Updates: Ensuring your estate plan reflects these changes is important as you acquire or sell assets.
 Updating beneficiary designations, revising trust provisions, or incorporating new assets into your plan can help ensure a seamless transition of your estate.

 Regularly reviewing and updating your estate plan allows you to adapt to life’s changes and ensure that your wishes are accurately reflected and your loved ones are provided for.
 It is recommended to consult with an experienced estate planning attorney to assist you with the ongoing maintenance and updates of your estate plan.